Gitty-McHubface/sdc-project2/README.md

 | Fully connected		|    43   									|
 | Softmax				|   									|

+I decided to base the model off of VGGNet because I wanted to experiment with regularization using a deeper model with wider layers.

 The model was trained using the TensorFlow AdamOptimizer to reduce the cross entropy loss function.
 After some experimentation, the following hyperparameter values yielded the best results.